ryppl/boost-history/statistics/distribution_toolkit/libs/statistics/detail/distribution_toolkit/doc/readme.txt

 /meta
 /random

-    Maps a distribution to a variate generator
+    Maps a distribution and a uniform random number generator to a variate generator

 /unscope